 It’s worth keeping in mind that these symptoms can also be caused by other health conditions—not just HIV.
 In short, if you’re experiencing these symptoms, it doesn’t necessarily mean that you have HIV—which is why STI testing and consulting with your healthcare provider can be helpful next steps to take.

-Those who feel fatigued early on in the infection might feel winded or out of breath while walking or performing daily tasks.
+Those who feel fatigued early on in the HIV infection might feel winded or out of breath while walking or performing daily tasks.

 Swollen lymph nodes develop when your body fights infections.
 Lymph nodes can swell in the neck, armpits, and groin—and lead to aches and pains.